aviate-labs/node-monitor/README.md

 - IMAPClientEnabled: Watch inbox and send any responses to emails querying a status update

+- NotfyBySlack: Sends Slack messages according to the settings specified above

+- NotifyByTelegram: Sends Telegram messages according to the settings specified above

 ## Set up Node Monitor Slack Bot

 - Follow the steps in this [walkthrough](https://app.tango.us/app/workflow/Setting-up-a-Node-Monitor-Bot-in-Slack--Step-by-Step-Instructions-c971a31e13a344dc8cba4c2ebc3f4e4e).